axsh/openvnet/docs/content/installation.md

 - **id** : OpenVNet relies on the [0mq](http://zeromq.org) protocol for communication among its processes.
 Hereby processes means vnmgr, vna and webapi.
 This id is used by 0mq to identify each process.
 Any string here is fine as long as there's no collision in OpenVNet.
 It's recommended to just use the default values.

 - **protocol** : The layer 4 protocol which is either TCP or UDP.
-A socket which the 0mq needs will be created based on this paramter.
+A socket which the 0mq needs will be created based on this parameter.
 The default value is `tcp`.

 - **host** : The IP address of the vnmgr node.
 We use loopback address in this guide because all the processes reside on the same node .